-The journey of life can be divided into two parts – a journey of gaining enough experience to have insights about the world, as well as developing virtues that guide our journey.
-A list of virtues can be defined as qualities of our mind and heart that provide guidance to us in difficult times.
-The virtues of a man also define who will become as he grows mentally and spiritually.
-Thus, it is very clear that having some virtues that define your approach to life can be a game changer.
+The journey of life can be divided into two parts – a journey of gaining enough experience to have insights about the world, as well as developing some cardinal virtues that guide our journey.
+We all have many virtues and vices, and the former can be defined as qualities of our mind and heart that provide guidance to us in difficult times.
+Thus, it is very clear that having a clear list of virtues that define your approach to life can be a game-changer.

 Indeed, there have been many books recounting the importance of being virtuous.
 In this article, we will explore what are the most important virtues of the heart and mind, what strengths you can derive from each of them, and what gifts you can gain from developing a particular virtue.

 Virtue is your inherent character trait, and what helps you live a good life.
 Virtues help you achieve greatness and protect you in difficult times.

 The word virtue is defined as something that is your inherent character trait, and it is your foundation for living a morally good life.
 Thus, virtues can be different for everyone, depending on their priorities and what they consider the most important things for them.
 The bottom line is, your personal list of virtues should be something that helps you achieve greatness and live your best life.

 Some people may think virtues are a Victorian concept.
 They may consider them puritanical, even.
 However, virtue has a meaning that is very personal to people.
 It can vary from one person to another.
 Philosophers from all cultures and ages have talked about the importance of virtues.
 Ancient Greek philosophers, Yogis, and Buddha himself have revealed how significant it is to cultivate certain qualities and habits that improve your life.